Šulak

-In the Babylonian magico-medical tradition, Šulak is the lurker of the bathroom or the demon of the privy. Šulak appears in the Babylonian Diagnostic Handbook (Tablet XXVII), in which various diseases are described and attributed to the "hand" of a god, goddess, or spirit.
-A "lurker" is a type of demon who lies in wait in places where a potential victim is likely to be alone.
+In the Babylonian magico-medical tradition, Šulak is the lurker of the bathroom or the demon of the privy. Šulak appears in the Babylonian Diagnostic Handbook (Tablet XXVII), in which various diseases are described and attributed to the hand of a god, goddess, or spirit.
+A lurker is a type of demon who lies in wait in places where a potential victim is likely to be alone.
 When a man attends to excretory functions or elimination, he is exposed and hence vulnerable: "Šulak will hit him!"
-The "hit" may be a type of "stroke" (mišittu).
+The "hit" may be a type of stroke (mišittu).

+Ancient folk etymology held that the name Šulak derived from a phrase meaning "dirty hands", due to his dwelling in the bīt musâti - literally "house of rinse-water", i.e. lavatory. Šulak is described in Akkadian sources as a rampant or bipedal but otherwise normal looking lion.

 The demon referred to as "The Hitter" or "Striker" elsewhere in the handbook may be Šulak identified by an epithet.
 A much earlier reference to this demon is found in a Hittite diagnostic text.
-Ancient folk etymology held that the name Šulak derived from a phrase meaning "dirty hands", due to his dwelling in the bīt musâti - literally "house of rinse-water", i.e. lavatory. Šulak is described in Akkadian sources as a "rampant" or bipedal but otherwise normal looking lion.